Israel's military warns it will attack Gaza City 'very broadly soon'

 "We are going to attack Gaza City very broadly soon," Hagari said.

-In a separate statement, the Israeli Defense Forces saidSaturday that it was getting ready for "the next stages of the war."
+In a separate statement, the Israel Defense Forces saidSaturday that it was getting ready for "the next stages of the war."

 It said it was preparing "a wide range of operational offensive plans, which can include combined and coordinated strikes from the air, sea and land" with a strong emphasis on ground operations.